Posts

 Other Notable Implementations

-• Transit App: Operating in 40+ US cities including MARTA (Atlanta), Sound Transit (Seattle), TriMet (Portland), and VTA (San Jose)
+• Transit App: deployed in dozens of U.S. cities including MARTA (Atlanta), Sound Transit (Seattle), TriMet (Portland), and VTA (San Jose), with a strong focus on real-time arrivals and a notably clean interface

 These tools collectively illustrate the expanding adoption of AI journey planning across diverse transit ecosystems.
-According to data from the National Transit Database and APTA's quarterly technology adoption reports, the integration of AI-driven tools has become increasingly standard among major urban transit systems.
+According to data from the National Transit Database and APTA's quarterly technology adoption reports, AI-driven journey planning has shifted from a competitive advantage among major agencies to a baseline expectation for any urban transit system that wants to be taken seriously.

 The Benefits of Personalized Journey Planning